Wirtos/Rprint/README.md

 Why rprint?
   - It's easy to use
-  - 8 times faster then print with stdout output and 10.7 without it
+  - 8 times faster than print with stdout output and 10.7 without it
   - It's opensource and pure-pythonized

 ### Installation